rayxke/kiritos-classroom/site/content/sks/spring2023/english-research/assignment1.md

 ---
 ---
 ## Instructions
-You will be expected to produce a fully reference review of literature (research report) that shall be 800 words or more in length and conform to all MLA standards.
-Example papers will be given in class time.
-Multipled drafts and preparation will be involved in this extensive process as you gather source material.
-40% of score comes from the final version of the term paper.
+- You will be expected to produce a fully reference review of literature (research report) that shall be 800 words or more in length and conform to all MLA standards.
----
+- Example papers will be given in class time.
+Multiple drafts and preparation will be involved in this extensive process as you gather source material.
+- 40% of score comes from the final version of the term paper.
 ## Grading
 - Submit the Video on Time (Due TBA)
 - Coiming Soon